aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 Hello, world!
 ```

-This response confirms that your Lambda function is deployed and accessible via its dedicated URL.
+That looks good, the response confirms that our lambda function is deployed and accessible.

-Congratulations!
-You've successfully deployed and tested a basic Lambda function using Terraform.
-Next, we'll enhance this function to interact with a DynamoDB table for our IP counter application.
+Next, we'll deploy our DynamoDB table.

 ## Setting up DynamoDB

 For our application to work, we need a database to store our counters.
-DynamoDB is a NoSQL key-value database that will fit our use case perfectly.
+DynamoDB is a NoSQL key/value database that will fit our use case perfectly.

 ### Step 1: Define the DynamoDB table

 Create a new file named `dynamodb.tf` in your project directory.
-This file will contain the configuration for our DynamoDB table and an IAM policy document granting read and write access to DynamoDB.
+This file will contain the configuration for our DynamoDB table and an IAM policy document granting read and write access to DynamoDB that we will attach to our lambda function IAM role policy.

-The Terraform resources used are:
+The Terraform resources used are the following:

 - [aws_iam_policy_document](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document)
 - [aws_dynamodb_table](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/dynamodb_table)

-Add the following content to `dynamodb.tf`:
+Add this code to the `dynamodb.tf` file:

 ```hcl
 data "aws_iam_policy_document" "ddb-rw" {